 The European Union has 24 official languages.
 They are:

-This list includes all of the official languages of the EU member states, except for Luxembourgish (official in Luxembourg) and Turkish (official in Turkey).
+This list includes all of the official languages of the EU member states, except for Luxembourgish (official in Luxembourg) and Turkish (official in Cyprus).

 EU regulations are translated into these languages, as is the Official Journal of the European Union and any documents of importance to the general public.
 Additionally, citizens of EU member states can write to the EU in any of these languages and receive a reply in the same language.